knative/docs/docs/eventing/sinks/README.md

 In all other cases or if the port specified in `knative.dev/destination-port` annotation does not exist in the service, sink URI resolution will fail.

+The default protocol used in Sink URL is HTTP unless the destination port is 443 - in that case, HTTPS will be used as a URL scheme.

 ## Using custom resources as sinks

 To use a Kubernetes custom resource (CR) as a sink for events, you must: